-• ACFS or DBFS for shared file access between the database nodes.

-- NFS can be mounted on database nodes for sharing files with other systems, e.g. application servers. - File based access to object storage.
+- ACFS or DBFS for shared file access between the database nodes. - Amazon EFS or NFS can be mounted on database nodes for sharing files with other systems, e.g. application servers. - File based access to S3.

 Automated Infrastructure-as-Code deployment